Laser Cutting Paper: A Step-by-Step Guide for Beginners

 3. Artistic bookmarks

 Create stylish bookmarks with engraved quotes, images, or patterns.
-These small accessories are both practical and creative gift ideas—ideal for laser engraving paper.
+These small accessories are both practical and creative gift ideas – ideal for laser engraving paper.

-laser engraved paper bookmarks
+Laser engraved paper bookmarks

-4. Engraved scratch paper
+4. Engraved scratch art (Scratch Paper)

-laser engraved scratch paper
+Laser engraved test paper

 5. Engraved thermal paper

-Use laser engraving on paper to create fine lines, text, or even barcodes on thermal paper—ideal for creative receipts, tickets, or original mini-prints.
+Use laser engraving on paper to create fine lines, text, or even barcodes on thermal paper – ideal for creative receipts, tickets, or original mini prints.

 Engraved thermal paper

-6. Engraved cardboard sleeves for coffee mugs
+6. Engraved cardboard sleeves for coffee cups

 Conclusion